Patricia Carrillo, Executive Director

 Patty joined ALBA as a bookkeeper in September of 2004, and later moved on to manage all administrative activities at ALBA.
 Currently, she maintains the financial records and tracking of all grant activities and expenses.
 She moved to the California coast in 1974 and developed an interest in organic farming issues as an avid backyard gardener while earning a B.A. in Economics at the University of California Santa Cruz.
 Patty served at the Santa Cruz Live Oak Grange as Garden Manager, where she oversaw a 1/2 acre demonstration garden, and Treasurer.
 She is currently the Treasurer at the Springfield Grange in Las Lomas.

-Nathan runs ALBA’s Farmer Education Course and supports farmers in their early years in the Organic Farm Incubator.
+Nathan runs ALBA’s Farmer Education Course, supports farmers in their early years in the Organic Farm Incubator, and manages a number of educational and research projects.
 He came to ALBA in March 2010 from San Luis Obispo, where he worked in various capacities (student farm manager, harvest leader, farmers marketeer, and much more!) at the Cal Poly Organic Farm, a student enterprise that provided a 300-member year round “Community Supported Agriculture” vegetable box subscription service.
 While there he also earned an M.S. in Agriculture, emphasis Crop Science.
 Nathan fondly remembers his start in organic agriculture on a 5-acre biodynamic farm in rural Scotland that grew mixed vegetables and pastured laying hens.
 Originally from San Diego, Nathan sees organic agriculture as way to improve peoples’ lives, the planet, and provide meaningful employment.
 In total, he has over a decade’s experience in organic production, agricultural education, and project management.

 Gerardo Fuentes, Farm Incubator Manager